Madeline Krajewski

 Motivation: Very Poor

-This week, I was sick with the flu.
+This week, I was sick with the ‘flu.
 I was unable to make progress, so I don’t have much of an update.
-Being effectively comatose for five days greatly limits one’s capacity to program.
-I was, however, to make some progress today.
+I was, however, able to make some progress today.
 I fixed my buggy code and now have a working bit-changing prototype, though it currently only changes one color.
 Here’s a screenshot of its output:

 One thing I need to do yet is my Gantt or PERT chart.
 I figured the title of this blog post had a bit of a double meaning, considering how a PERT chart represents the progress and journey one must make to stay on schedule.
 Just as the pioneers on the Oregon Trail had to hurry to make it to Oregon before winter, so too must I hurry to finish my project before the end of the semester.

 Anyway, next week will be a difficult and intense one.
 I will need to play catch-up in all my classes, and I know I’ll still be worn and weary from this week’s illness.
-I hope I can find time to recover and take small breaks as needed, because I have the tendency to go 110% of my capacity and pay for it over the weekend.
-I suppose I’ll find out one way or another–I hope I can keep a steady, consistent pace.
+I hope I can find time to recover and take small breaks as needed, because I have the tendency to go 110% of my capacity, and that is inadvisable while recovering from illness.
+Next week, I hope I can keep a steady, consistent pace.